The Factory (2012 film): Plot

 In Buffalo, New York, a man named Carl picks up a woman he thinks is a prostitute and takes her to his home.
 When he spots that she is transgender, he angrily murders her, cuts up the body, and places the pieces in a freezer.
 Meanwhile, Mike Fletcher, a detective, becomes obsessed with the case, which is under threat of being shut down due to its inactivity.
 A troubled Thanksgiving holiday dinner reveals that he has been ignoring his family, including his rebellious daughter, Abby.
 Following an argument with her mother, Abby sneaks out of the house to be with her boyfriend Tad.
 At the diner where he works, Tad breaks up with her, and Abby runs outside.
 Tad sees her talk to a person in a car; when he next looks, she has disappeared.
 Carl kidnaps Abby and chains her up in his basement, where he keeps two other young women prisoner, Brittany and Lauren, who suffer from Stockholm syndrome.

 Mike and his partner, Kelsey Walker, immediately investigate Abby's disappearance.
-Although he initially denies any knowledge of Abby's disappearance, Tad shows up at the police station the next day and identifies Darrell, a former suspect and Carl's co-conspirator, who he saw at the diner.
-Mike and Kelsey interrogate Darrell, but Mike physically assaults him and is taken off the case.
-Mike breaks into Darrell's house and finds a list of pharmaceuticals that Darrell has supplied to Carl, before Kelsey shows up to back him up.
+Although he initially denies any knowledge of Abby's disappearance, Tad shows up at the police station the next day and identifies Darryl, a former suspect and Carl's co-conspirator, who he saw at the diner.
+Mike and Kelsey interrogate Darryl, but Mike physically assaults him and is taken off the case.
+Mike breaks into Darryl's house and finds a list of pharmaceuticals that Darryl has supplied to Carl, before Kelsey shows up to back him up.
 He takes the list to the hospital and has a brief conversation with Carl, who works as a cook there.
-Darrell's boss tells Mike that Darrell has not shown up for work and the list of drugs is written by a non-professional.
+Darryl's boss tells Mike that Darryl has not shown up for work and the list of drugs is written by a non-professional.
 Mike calls the company on the back of the list in the hope of finding him, but they are too busy to immediately respond.